Blue Mountains International Hotel Management School

 The Blue Mountains International Hotel Management School (BMIHMS) is an Australian hotel management training school affiliated with the private, for-profit Torrens University Australia.
-The school maintains campuses in Leura, Melbourne, Sydney, and Adelaide of Australia, as well as an overseas campus in Suzhou, China.
+The school maintains campuses in Leura, Surry Hills (Sydney), and Melbourne of Australia.

-Since 1991, the Blue Mountains International Hotel Management School has provided qualifications in hospitality, event management and tourism management to over 6,500 graduates.
+Since 1991, the Blue Mountains International Hotel Management School has provided qualifications in hospitality, event management and tourism management to over 9,000 graduates (as of June 2026).

 The School currently delivers the following courses: